 Pretzels……crackers……you get it.

-I mentioned this in my last monthly favorites post, but we’ve been trying to think of snacks as mini meals lately and that’s helped us have more variety.
-Today, I wanted to share 10 of our favorite FUN, healthy snacks with fruit.
-They’re colorful, fresh, fun, and DELICIOUS!
+Over the last few summers, we’ve been trying to think of snacks as mini meals, and that’s helped us have more variety.
+Today, I wanted to share 15+ of our favorite FUN, healthy snacks with fruit.
+They’re colorful, fresh, better than basic, and totally DELICIOUS!

 - Nutrition is cumulative, so we get our nutrient needs met over days and weeks.
 Every single meal and snack doesn’t need to be perfectly balanced to be part of a healthy lifestyle.
 We shoot for a mix of protein, fat, and carbs at each meal, but not *every* single meal is nutritionally perfect.
 I’m 100% okay with this.
 (You do you!)

 - Kids’ serving sizes are smaller than adult serving sizes.
 (The USDA suggests the following servings sizes for fruit for kids each day: ages 2-3 = 1 cup, ages 4-8 = 1-1.5 cups, ages 9-13 = 1.5 cups).
 These fruity snacks make it easy to squeeze in a serving or two!